 Elite Athlete Development Grant - USATF Foundation.
 The purpose of the grant program is to support the pursuit of world-class performances by American post-collegian track and field athletes who have met minimum performance standards and have compelling individual financial needs.
-For an application to be considered, an athlete must rank in the Top 10 in the USA in his/her event in either or both of the past two years, have achieved at least the IAAF “B” standard (though most grants go to “A” standard athletes), not exceed track and field related income of $30,000, be a USA citizen and a college graduate.
+For an application to be considered, an athlete must rank in the Top 10 in the USA in his/her event in either or both of the past two years, have achieved at least the IAAF “B” standard (though most grants go to “A” standard athletes), not exceed track and field related income of $50,000 (with possible exception for very highly ranked athletes who have experienced a temporary setback in income due to injury, maternity leave, and/or sponsorship reductions or cancellation), be a USA citizen and a college graduate.
 For more information about the Elite Athlete Development Grant visit the USATF Foundation site at www.usatffoundation.org.

 Post Collegiate Scholarship Fund.
 To qualify for this USATF fund, athletes must have exhausted their collegiate eligibility within the last two years and have achieved the current IAAF World Outdoor Championship “A” standard at the time of application.
 Athletes qualifing for the program attend the Emerging Elite Athlete Symposium conducted by USATF each year during its annual meeting.
 The application deadline is in the fall.
 Learn more about the scholarship at www.usatf.org/groups/HighPerformance/AthleteSupport/PostCollegeScholarshipFund.asp